cdgraff/graphite-supervisord-rpm/README.md

 # Recommended: secure supervisord configuration file (may contain user credentials)
 $ sudo chmod 600 /etc/supervisord.conf
 ```
+# Amazon EC2 Instance Note
-# If you are installing this into Amazon EC2 Instance, and use the default repo provided by them, need download manually
+If you are installing this into Amazon EC2 Instance, and use the default repo provided by them, need download manually
 some dependencies:

 ```bash